Heart Attack Treatment (cont.)

 Coronary stents decrease the risks of arterial dissections, elastic recoil, and artery spasm that can occur after PTCA and cause re-occlusion of the artery.
 Studies have shown that the incidence of abrupt coronary artery closure after PTCA has declined dramatically with the introduction of coronary stents.

 Patients with coronary artery stents usually are maintained on full doses of daily aspirin.
 For the first 4 to 12 weeks after the placement of stents, patients are given an additional antiplatelet drug such as clopidogrel or prasugrel because the metal surface of the stents may promote the formation of blood clots in the first several weeks after the stent is inserted.
-With the newer medicated stents, aspirin and clopidogrel or prasugrel are continued for a year or longer.
+With medicated stents, aspirin and clopidogrel or prasugrel are continued for a year or longer.

 Viewers share their comments